ramblinjan/sample-mern-ci-cd/README.md

 4. Flip the switch by your repo

+5. Click the gear next to the switch

+6. Flip the switch labeled "Build only if .travis.yml is present"

-5. Push this to a branch and open a PR
+7. Push this to a branch and open a PR

 ### Require status checks + auto-deploy